dataclay/event-scripts/README.md

 # Registering scripts with events
 Register script files or commands to listen for specific events that are broadcast by Templater.
-You can do this within the *Templater Preferences* dialog or the `templater-options.json` file if using the command line interface.
+You can [do this within the *Templater Preferences* dialog](#Registering-shell-within-the-Templater-Preferences-dialog) or [via the command line interface](#Registering-shell-scripts-within-the-CLI-options-file) within the `templater-options.json` file.

 ### Registering Shell Scripts